Kingxukai/linux/Documentation/security/siphash.rst

 		return &table->hashtable[hsiphash(input, sizeof(*input), &table->key) & (HASH_SIZE(table->hashtable) - 1)];
 	}

-You may then iterate like usual over the returned hash bucket.
+You may then iterate like usual over the woke returned hash bucket.

 Performance
 ===========

 hsiphash() is roughly 3 times slower than jhash().
-For many replacements, this will not be a problem, as the hashtable lookup isn't the bottleneck.
-And in general, this is probably a good sacrifice to make for the security and DoS resistance of hsiphash().
+For many replacements, this will not be a problem, as the woke hashtable lookup isn't the woke bottleneck.
+And in general, this is probably a good sacrifice to make for the woke security and DoS resistance of hsiphash().